Example 16 – Greg Koukl on Why Jesus Spoke in Parables

 “The one who is given more revelation has greater culpability for rejecting it, greater culpability means greater judgment.”

-Here Greg makes it clear that people will be judged by God for rejecting God’s revelation to them despite the fact that according to Greg’s Calvinism many have been predetermined to do nothing at all with God’s revelation, for God has predetermined that they will do nothing with it.
+Here, Greg makes it clear that people will be judged by God for rejecting God’s revelation to them, although, according to Greg’s deterministic soteriology (TULIP), many have been predetermined to reject it, for God has predetermined that they will reject it.
 What Greg says next is astonishing.
 He states,

 “And so, this could be seen quite naturally as an act of mercy for those whose heart is already hardened, or closed – that the message then is given in a veiled fashion so that only those who have ears to hear, from an Arminian perspective or Reformed perspective, are the ones who hear.
 And the ones who aren’t going to listen, don’t hear, and so they are not held further responsible for it.”

 We must ask what meaning and relevance the phrase “those whose heart is already hardened, or closed” has given unconditional election.
-For on unconditional election, and the theistic determinism of Calvinism, it is God who would have predetermined that they have “hardened” or “closed” hearts.
-But also perplexing is Koukl’s assertion that God is being merciful to those he has predestined to an eternity in hell separated from him.
-How can this be understood in any meaningful way as “merciful,” especially when God could have originally predestined them to salvation?
+For, based on unconditional election, and the theistic determinism of Calvinism, it is God who would have predetermined that they have “hardened” or “closed” hearts.
+But then it is not they who have hardened or closed their hearts, it is God who has done this to them.
+But then Koukl’s most perplexing statement is his assertion that God is being merciful to those he has not only hardened, but has hardened because he has predestined them to an eternity in hell and separation from him.
+How can this be understood in any meaningful way as “merciful”?
+Any meaningful mercy has already been withheld in their not being among the elect but the reprobate whom God assigns to eternal torment.
+To speak of Jesus talking in parables as a show of mercy to those who are rejected, hardened, and eternally damned by God himself is a mockery, especially when God could have originally predestined them to salvation.

 It therefore seems that Koukl presents God as morally confused.
-If God wanted to be merciful to “those whose heart is already hardened, or closed” then he could have predestined them to salvation.
-What kind of “mercy” is it for God to assign someone to an eternity separated from himself and then speak in parables so that they would have no greater judgment meted upon them for their “rejection” of the gospel; a “rejection” God himself predetermined for them?
-What lesser judgment could their possibly be than an eternity in hell?
+If God wanted to be merciful to “those whose heart is already hardened, or closed,” then he could have predestined them to salvation.
+What kind of “mercy” is it for God to assign someone to an eternity separated from himself and then speak in parables so that they would have no greater judgment meted upon them for their “rejection” of the gospel, a “rejection” God himself predetermined for them?
+What lesser judgment could there possibly be when they have already been predestined to an eternity in hell?
 Does Koukl think that there are gradations of judgment or suffering in hell that make it better or worse for those already assigned there?
+His reasoning here is confused, and that is because it is driven into confusion by his universal divine causal determinism, which is a confused theology that only creates more confusion as Calvinists attempt to explain scripture through its grid.

 To his credit Greg goes on to say,